knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="getuserachievementprogress"></a>
 # **GetUserAchievementProgress**
-> ModelUserAchievementGroupResource GetUserAchievementProgress (int? userId, string achievementName)
+> UserAchievementGroupResource GetUserAchievementProgress (int? userId, string achievementName)

 Retrieve progress on a given achievement for a given user